 Fines & Fees Policy

-Most library services are provided free of charge, but we do charge
+Most library services are provided free of charge,

-for a few things.
 If there are fines or fees on your account, you

 can pay them at the main desk.